akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 By default an unbounded mailbox is used, this means any number of messages can be enqueued into the mailbox.

-The unbounded mailbox is a convenient default but in a scenario where messages are constantly added in a higher rate than the actor can process them, this can lead to running out of memory.
+The unbounded mailbox is a convenient default but in a scenario where messages are added to the mailbox faster than the actor can process them, this can lead to the application running out of memory.
 For this reason a bounded mailbox can be specified, the bounded mailbox will pass new messages to `deadletters` when the mailbox is full.